It's everywhere. It's in every show we watch, song we listen to and any book we read. Its presence is far-reaching.

 You see, like it or not, teenagers are learning about sex.
 As an educator, I feel it's my duty to make sure that what my students are learning about sex is factual and represents reality.
 I'm simply not okay with letting the media be my students' only source of sex education.

-*Just a FYI, just because kids might not be watching “porn” they still have access to it via Instagram, YouTube, and Tumblr.
+*Just an FYI, just because kids might not be watching "porn" they still have access to it via Instagram, YouTube, and Tumblr.

 2) Teenagers are becoming sexually mature but not emotionally and mentally